-Danielle is an Educator in the Choklits Kindergarten Room.
+Danielle is our Room Leader in the Choklits Pre-Kindergarten Room.
 Dee (her preferred name) holds a Certificate 3 in Children’s Services and has been in the education industry for over 7 years.
 She has a passion for literature and extending on her knowledge and practice of all things relevant to early childhood.

 Over to Dee…